 At the University of Chicago Comprehensive Cancer Center, our collaborative team of experts provides the most complete care possible to effectively treat lung cancer.
 We're proud to share some of our patients' stories with you.

 Aggressive Therapy, Positive Approach Cure Lung Cancer Patient

 When Tony Palumbo was diagnosed with non-small cell lung cancer and told it was incurable, he turned to the University of Chicago Medicine for a second opinion.
 Physicians at the University of Chicago agreed that surgery was not an option, but offered hope through a personalized treatment plan of radiation and chemotherapy.
-Six years later, Palumbo is still cancer-free.
+Eight years later, Palumbo is still cancer-free.

 History of Personalized Medicine Brings Future Hope to Lung Cancer Patients

 The cause of Victor's lung cancer was a mystery to him--until experts at the University of Chicago Medicine campus traced it to a specific gene mutation.
 After enrolling in a clinical trial for genetically based drug therapy, Victor's tumor has shrunk and shows no signs of growth.

 Minimally Invasive Surgery a 'Lucky' Option for Woman's Early-Stage Lung Cancer

 In an ironic way, Barbara Arvia is grateful for the bunion on her foot.
 Preparation for foot surgery led to a surprising diagnosis of lung cancer--and to state-of-the-art treatment with video-assisted thoracic surgery (VATS).
 Barbara's surgery was performed through three small incisions, which resulted in a shorter recovery and a faster return to her busy lifestyle.